wavefrontHQ/docs/pages/doc/logging_kuberentes_tutorial.md

         {% include note.html content="Replace `{INSTANCE_NAME}` with the name of your Wavefront instance (example: https://example.wavefront.com) and `{TOKEN}` with a Tanzu Observability API token you got in the Prerequisites section."%}

-        {% include important.html content="If you ran the proxy on Docker previously, you need to delete the old image in order to download the latest release.
+        {% include important.html content="If you previously started the Wavefront proxy on Docker, delete the old image to download the latest release.
 Use the commands listed below: " %}
         ```
         # stop the container
         docker stop <running CONTAINER ID>